jqnfxa/AvlTree/lib/googletest/docs/reference/actions.md

 ```

 `Invoke(callback)` and `InvokeWithoutArgs(callback)` take ownership of
 `callback`, which must be permanent.
-The type of `callback` must be a base
+The type of `callback` must be a BaseImpl
 callback type instead of a derived one, e.g.

 ```cpp